sridharindraganti/Networking-Social/README.md

 ![image](https://github.com/sridharindraganti/Networking-Social/assets/112465823/0828dc5e-afbb-4cd9-9a3e-998734131754)

-**Step-4:-** The mail is recieved successfully same like in below image.
+**Step-5:-** The mail is recieved successfully same like in below image.
 ![image](https://github.com/sridharindraganti/Networking-Social/assets/112465823/4b498357-0945-4584-9273-44e88586fb8b)

+Using this we can contact the owner of the parked vehicle efficiently.